microsoft/SharePointDSC.Reverse/README.md

 * Compare the configuration of two environments, or of the same environments but at two different point in time;
 * Create Development standalone machines matching production (merging multiple servers onto a single farm deployment);
 * etc.

-# Installation
-1 - On any SharePoint server within an existing 2013 or 2016 farm, install the SharePointDSC module.
-If the machine has internet connectivity, this is done by running "Install-Module SharePointDSC", otherwise, the module can be manually download from http://github.com/PowerShell/SharePointDSC and copied into the modules folder (e.g. C:\Program files\WindowsPowerShell\Modules).

-2 - On that same SharePoint server, download the latest version of the SharePointDSC.Reverse script from here https://github.com/Microsoft/SharePointDSC.Reverse/archive/master.zip and put both files (.ps1 and .psm1) in any directory on the server (they both need to be in the same folder).
-Recommendation is to create a folder under c:\temp and extract both files under that location;

-2a - Since both files have been downloaded from the internet, the recommendation is to turn off the Execution Policy on the server by running "Set-ExecutionPolicy Unrestricted" and by unblocking both files using the "Unblock-File &lt;filename&gt;" command.

-3 - Run the SharePointDSC.Reverse.ps1 script in an elevated PowerShell session.
-Upon validating that all prerequisites have been properly installed on the server, it will prompt you to provide the credentials for any account that has farm administrator rights on the farm.
-This is required for the script to be able to properly extract the configuration values from the existing environment.
-When running the script, there are several switches that can be used to speed up the extraction process:

-* SkipFeatures - Will skip the extraction of the Features status.
-By default, ReverseDSC for SharePoint will automatically extract the status of every feature (enabled and disabled) at the Farm level, at the Web Application level, at the Site Collection level as well as at the Web level.
-Not only does this slows down the entire extraction process, it also tends to generate extremely large resulting DSC configuration scripts.
-In most scenarios, you will want to use this switch to ensure the extraction results are manageable.

-* SkipHealthRules - Will skip the extraction of the Health Analyzer Rules.
-Since by default all Health Analyzer rules are enabled, this switch can be used for environments where you know for a fact rules were not manually disabled.
-Otherwise, these will always show as "Present".

-* SkipWebs - Will skip the Webs completely.
-The resulting DSC configuration script will contain everything down to the Site Collection if this switch is used.
-This can be used to speed up the analysis process, but including webs as part of the resulting script can help provide valuable insights for any given farm.

-4  - Once the script has finished its execution, it will prompt you to specify the path to a folder where the resulting DSC configuration script will be stored.
-If the folder you specify doesn't exist, the script will automatically create it and store the resulting script (e.g. SP-Farm.DSC.ps1) in it.